SUBMISSIONS ARE NOW CLOSED

-The Norwich Film Festival is now open for submissions to the 2015 festival.
+The Norwich Film Festival is no longer accepting submissions to the 2015 festival.

 The second method is via Withoutabox (“WAB”).
 This is the internationally accepted, online, festivals submissions website, and is a preferred method of entry.
 You can submit online by clicking the link below.

 There are four competitive categories with prizes for this year’s festival, and they are listed below.
 As we are a short film festival, please note, all films must be under 25 minutes long.
 Any films longer than 25 minutes will not be accepted.
 Short screenplays must be 30 pages or less.
 The four competitive categories* we have this year are: